Who is Voya Financial®?_

 How do I obtain forms for an unforeseeable emergency withdrawal?+

 When you incur an unforeseeable emergency under the 457 Plan, you must complete a City of Portland Hardship Withdrawal Application and a Voya Withdrawal Request Authorization package.
 For further assistance, call our Portland Office at (503) 937-0355 or toll-free at (800) 238-6281.
 Your local representative can answer any questions you have regarding applying for a withdrawal.
-Additional details on unforeseeable emergency withdrawals are available in the Plan Highlights section of this site.
+Additional details on unforeseeable emergency withdrawals are available in the Plan Overview section of this site.

 How do I change my beneficiary under the Plan?+